ntczkjfg/joplin-plugin-collapsible-block/README.md

 }:
 ```

-The title of the block must always appear on the same line as the :{.
+Nothing but whitespace may come before the `:{`.
+The title of the block must always appear on the same line as the `:{`.
 A title may be omitted.
-You can choose to put the }: on the same line as the last line of body text, or on its own line.
+You can choose to put the `}:` on the same line as the last line of body text, or on its own line, but nothing is allowed to come after the `}:`.
 Indenting the body text is optional but recommended.
+In general it is designed to be extremely forgiving with how things are formatted and indented.
 The following examples are all valid:

 **Examples**:
 ```